-Listing A-11 os\cpu\c.c - OSTimeTickHook()
+Listing A-10 os_cpu_c.c - OSTimeTickHook()

-LA-11(1) If the application developer wants a custom function to be called when a tick interrupt occurs, then the developer needs to initialize the value of OS\AppTimeTickHookPtr to point to the desired function to call. μC/OS-III initializes OS\AppTimeTickHookPtr to NULL when OSInit() is called, and thus the application code must set this pointer only after calling OSInit().
+LA-10(1) If you want your own function to be called when a tick interrupt occurs then you need to initialize the value of OS_AppTimeTickHookPtr to point to the desired function to call.
+You should note that μC/OS-III initializes OS_AppTimeTickHookPtr to NULL when OSInit() is called and thus your code must set this pointer only after calling OSInit().